mcmpdemoeng/jpetstore-kubernetes/README.md

 ## Build and push the container images

 The docker images for each of the micro-services need to be built and then pushed to a container registry.
-Here are the steps for pushing to your IBM Cloud private registry, but be aware that you could also push them to a public registry.
+Here are the steps for pushing to your private registry, but be aware that you could also push them to a public registry.

 1. Add secrets related to repository into values.yaml